 - People will actually listen to your messages

-Media outreach allows startups and consumers to develop relationships, it allows startups to convey their message without coming off as advertising because people do not think of social networking sites as marketing hubs.
-It gives consumers a chance to ask questions that startups can answer and show their consumer base that they actually care to develop a relationship.
+Media outreach allows startups and consumers to develop relationships.
+It also allows startups to convey their message without it coming off as advertising because people do not think of social networking sites as marketing hubs.
+It gives consumers a chance to ask questions that startups can answer.
+These startups can thereby show their consumer base that they actually care enough to develop a relationship.

-Another attractive point about media outreach through social media is that it is free to create a business profile, which means that it is great news for startups that may not have the budget to hire an outside marketing team.
+Another attractive point about doing media outreach through social media is that it is free to create a business profile.
+This is great news for startups that may not have the budget to hire an external marketing team.

-By creating a business profile page, they will start to cultivate followers through friends, family, and current customers.
-Building followers can take time and startups know that so they will spend time developing their message and getting more followers.
-Once established, they can create quality content for consumers to read and share with others.
+By creating a business profile page, you will start to cultivate followers through friends, family, and current customers.
+Gaining followers can take time so you should spend time developing your message and getting more followers.
+Once you’ve established a following, you can create quality content for consumers to read and share with others.

-It is very important to stay dedicated and consistent to the business and understand that businesses are a long-term investment that can take some time to grow.
-Results will not be instantaneous, but work will pay off in the long run.
+It is very important to stay dedicated and consistent with the business.
+You should also understand that businesses are long-term investments that can take some time to grow.
+Results will not be instantaneous, but your hard work will pay off in the long run.

 3) Success stories through media outreach

 In 2017, the jewelry company Pandora wanted to create brand awareness in the German market during the holiday season.
-They wanted to see if video ads could have the same success as other Facebook ad formats that they had done in the past.
+They wanted to see if video ads could have the same success as other Facebook ad formats that they used in the past.
 They began by working with Facebook to develop a successful TV commercial for the platform.
-After completed, they ran the ad in newsfeeds and as an in-stream video ad, targeting German audiences between the age of 18-50.
+After completion, they ran the ad in newsfeeds and as an in-stream video ad, targeting German audiences between the age of 18 and 50.

-According to the metric research done, the video campaign actually increased brand sentiment during the holiday season.
-While the company did not give any information about how they measured their score, they did say that the positive lift meant that more consumers chose Pandora over other jewelers because of the ad.
-The campaign also boosted them financially providing ROI with a 61% lift in purchases and a 42% increase in new buyers.
+According to the metric research done, the video campaign actually improved brand sentiment during the holiday season.
+While the company did not give any information about how they measured their score, they did say that the positive outcome meant that more consumers chose Pandora over other jewelers because of the ad.
+The campaign also boosted them financially, providing ROI with a 61% boost in purchases and a 42% increase in new buyers.

 The main takeaway is that videos can be memorable, emotional, and persuasive.
-It shows that Pandora has always had success with previous ads and purchases, but the company saw that the video ad could boost brand awareness even more.
+This shows that Pandora has always had success with previous ads and purchases.
+Nevertheless, the company saw that the video ad could boost brand awareness even more.
 They were able to connect with their target audience by telling them a short story while also showing off their product.
-Even though they didn’t create a specific video for the platform, they picked a commercial that had already impacted the TV audience and edited it so that it would grab the attention of Facebook users.
+Even though they didn’t create a specific video for the platform, they picked a commercial that had already impacted the TV audience and edited it.

-Pandora and other companies that have implemented this strategy are good examples of how a company can be resourceful with content that already exists while also still catering their online audiences.
+Pandora is a good example of how a company can be resourceful with content that already exists while also still catering to its online audience.

-Unless you live understand a rock and have no access to the other side world, you would definitely have heard on Coca-Cola.
-Since 1886, this brand has been embedded in our brain to “Drink Coca-Cola” and encourages millions around the world to have a coke.
-The thing that seems to remain constant throughout the history of the company is the innovative marketing campaigns that have been launched and re-launched around the world.
+Unless you live under a rock and have no access to the other side world, you would definitely have heard of Coca-Cola.
+Since 1886, this brand has been embedded in our brains and encourages millions around the world to have a coke.
+The thing that remains constant throughout the history of the company is the innovative marketing campaigns that have been launched and re-launched around the world.